fishinwind/workshop/rst/misc/tips.rst

 Learn to type funny characters
 ------------------------------
-This is related to the above problem.
-But in programming you use a variety of characters that you don't always use typing other kinds of documents.
+In programming you use a variety of characters that you don't always use typing other kinds of documents.
+Learn the locations of the following by
-Learn the locations of the following by heart:
+heart:

     - Number sign (for commenting): #
     - Dollar sign (for variables): $